Pause

 Admissions process

-For entry in September 2024 there will be a practical workshop and interview, which will be scheduled in the same day.
+For entry in September 2025 there will be a practical workshop and interview, which will be scheduled on the same day.
 We expect these to be in-person, on-site, at RADA.
-Travel bursaries are available for applicants who live in the UK.
-If you live outside of the UK, and coming to RADA is not an option for you, we will offer a workshop and interview via a digital platform (likely to be Zoom).
-Workshop days are scheduled to take place in December 2023, January 2024 and April 2024.
 If you are successful, you may be offered a place immediately after the workshop day.

 Information for disabled applicants